 The five truths of Judaism that will surprise you

-Maybe it's not how you thought it was?
+Maybe it's not what you thought?

 Let's look at these five realities: